- Jack in the Box pays a healthy dividend with a positive bias for growth.

 Buy the stock for the first step in the dividend capture strategy.
-You must do this before the day of record or the day of official ownership of the stock.
-You can hold the stock for the least amount of time by buying on the day of record or just before — only shareholders of record on the day of record can receive an upcoming payment.
+You must do this before the ex-dividend day.
+You can hold the stock for the least amount of time by buying on the day before the ex-dividend day and holding 1 day until the ex-dividend day — only shareholders at the open of trading on the day of record can receive an upcoming payment.

 Step 2: Hold Jack in the Box stock.

-Next, hold Jack in the Box stock until after the day of record.
+Next, hold Jack in the Box stock until the ex-dividend day.
 Doing this entitles you to receive the upcoming dividend.
 It doesn’t matter whether or not the investor owns the stock on the day the payment is distributed — any owner of record will receive the payment.

 Step 3: Sell Jack in the Box stock.

 The third and most difficult step involves selling the stock.
-Owners of record can sell the stock as soon as the ex-dividend day, which is the day after the date of record.
-The tricky part is selling the stock at break even or higher because any losses will cut into the profits earned by “capturing” the dividend.
-Jack stock price tends to rise as the date of record approaches, then falls the day after and often by the dividend amount, which often happens among known dividend payers.
+Owners of record can sell the stock as soon as the ex-dividend day.
+The tricky part is selling the stock at break-even or higher because any losses will cut into the profits earned by “capturing” the dividend.
+Jack stock price tends to rise as the date of record approaches, then falls the day after and often by the dividend amount, which often happens among known dividend payers

 Additional Strategy: Invest in Jack in the Box.